Rare conditions

 Our flagship research finds families with disabled children forced out of paid work and going without the basics.

-This advice applies across the UK.
-We have developed a series of template letters for you to ask the Universal Credit service to revise their decision not to backdate the...
+We have developed a series of template letters for you to ask the Universal Credit service to revise their decision not to backdate the disabled child addition or the carer...

 The Disabled Children’s Partnership Together with 120 charities and thousands of parents, we are campaigning to make disabled children a priority in government.
 We want to end the battle for...